alunmorris/CH32V003-tiny-in-line-dev-board/README.md

 The push switch is 4.5x3mm.
 I tried a 2x3mm switch but it was too tricky to press.

 ## Programming
-I used both Arduino and the CH32V003fun environment in PlatforIO (in Visual Studio).
+I used both Arduino and the CH32V003fun environment in PlatformIO (in Visual Studio).

 **Arduino**
 This was straighforward using the WCH official CH32V Boards Manager (https://github.com/openwch/board_manager_files/raw/main/package_ch32v_index.json ).
-However the Arduino Blink sketch.
-Uses 10368 bytes, laeving only ~6KB unused.
+However the Arduino Blink sketch uses a crazy 10368 bytes, leaving only ~6KB unused.

 **PlatformIO / CH32V003fun**
 I fond this much more difficult to get working.
 I hadn't used PlatformIO for a while, and then only with imported Arduino sketches. https://github.com/cnlohr/ch32v003fun promised small code size.
-Blink is only xxx
+Blink is only 512B.
+I could not get code to compile until I realised that I needed to set the top level ch32v003fun as the project folder then edit the platformio.ini file there to specify which example to build.
+To build one of the examples this involves deleting all the [env:xxxx] sections apart for the one I wanted eg blink:
+_[env:blink]
+extends = fun_base_003
+build_src_filter = ${fun_base.build_src_filter} +<examples/blink>_

+Also to build for the SOP-8 MCU instaed of the TSSOP-20 default:
+_[fun_base_003]
+extends = fun_base
+; or genericCH32V003A4M6 or whatever, see platform link board = genericch32v003j4m6_

+Even though the code compiled there was still an error shown under PROBLEMS (cannot open source file "funconfig.h") but that turned out to be a supurious Intellisense thing.
+The latest ch32v003fun fixes this.